Liverpool Packet: Recaptured

 On 5 October 1813, and recaptured Liverpool Packet, then sailing under the name Portsmouth Packet, off Mount Desert Island, Maine, after a chase of thirteen hours.
 At the time, the privateer schooner was armed with five guns, carried a crew of 45, and had sailed from Portsmouth the previous day.

 The recaptured schooner was brought into Halifax where her original owners repurchased her and restored the name of Liverpool Packet.
 She was registered there in 1813.

 Under a new captain named Caleb Seeley, she captured fourteen prizes before the year ended.
 In 1814, she captured additional prizes in May and June.
 Then in August, she took two prizes while acting in concert with while they were sailing off of Bridgeport and New York.
 Liverpool Packet continued to work often with British naval vessels right to the war's end.

 Fate

 Her owners registered Liverpool Packet at Nova Scotia on 6 January 1816.
 At some point thereafter, her owners sold her in Kingston, Jamaica; her subsequent fate is not known.

 The War of 1812 was the last time the British allowed privateering.
 The practice was coming to be seen as politically inexpedient and of diminishing value in maintaining Britain's naval supremacy.
 The Treaty of Paris in 1856 banned privateering.
 However, the United States did not sign the treaty because the Americans saw their large merchant marine as a potential source of privateers in case of war.

+Modern replica

+In 2014, a life-size model of the Liverpool Packet was unveiled at the Queens County Museum.
+Visitors to the museum can climb aboard the ship and interact with various interpretive panels, artifacts, and can fire a digital cannonball at a projection of an American vessel.
+The project was designed and created by SperryDesign and Atlantex Creative Works.